secretGeek/today-i-learned-staging/react/getting_started.md

 e.g.

-imagine we want to nest various different things inside special, propietary "cool looking rounded box"
+imagine we want to nest various different things inside our special, proprietary "cool looking rounded box"

 We can implement the cool looking rounded box like this ---